-This Fees Table is a sample guideline.
+- Jammu and Kashmir is not covered by the RTI Act because of its special constitutional status.
+However, Jammu and Kashmir has its own state RTI Law under which a seperate set of rules have been framed. - This Fees Table is a sample guideline.
 CHRI does not warrant that this information is correct in all its details.
 You may want to check your state Rules if you have any problems with this table.
-BPL applicants need not pay any fee for obtaining information.

-Government Application Fees Additional Fees Mode of Payment Assam Rs 10 A4/A3 paper - Rs 2 per page; Larger paper-actual cost; Printed publications-fixed price, photocopies/extracts - Rs 2 per page; Floppy/diskette-Rs 50; Samples/models-actual cost; Inspection of records-1st hour free and Rs 5 for each subsequent 15 mins.
-Cash against receipt/ demand draft/bankers' cheque Bihar Rs 10 A4/A3 paper-Rs 2 per page; Large paper-Actual cost Printed publications-fixed price, photocopies/extracts-Rs 2/-per page Floppy diskette-Rs-50 Samples/models-actual cost; Inspection of records-First hour free and Rs 5 for each subsequent hour.
-For BPL requestors : Information upto 10 pages - Free of cost, information exceeding 10 pages - Fee rules to apply.
-Appeal Fees First appeal to Appellate Authority Rs.
-10 Second Appeal to State Information Commission Rs.
-10 Cash against receipt/ demand draft/bankers' cheque/non-judicial stamp paper
+Government Application Fees Additional Fees Mode of Payment Appeal Fee • First appeal to Appellate Authority - Rs 50.
+Assam Rs.
+10 A4/A3 paper - Rs 2 per page; Larger paper - actual cost; Printed publications - fixed price, photocopies/extracts - Rs 2 per page; Floppy/diskette - Rs 50; Samples/models - actual cost; Inspection of records - 1st hour free and Rs 5 for each subsequent 15 mins.
+Cash against receipt/ demand draft/ Banker's cheque Bihar (Each RTI application must be limited to one subject matter & 150 words only) Rs.
+10 A4/A3 paper - Rs 2 per page; Larger paper- actual cost; Photo- Rs 10 per photo Printed publications- fixed price, photocopies/extracts- Rs.
+2/- per page; Floppy diskette- Rs 50; Sample/ models- actual cost; Inspection of records- First hour free and Rs 5 for each subsequent hour.
+Cash against receipt/ demand draft/banker's cheque/non-judicial stamp paper/ Pay Order.